odoo/documentation/content/applications/marketing/email_marketing/mailing_lists.rst

 <../email_marketing>`.

-Clicking :guilabel:`Send SMS` reveals a separate page with a blank SMS template form, which can be filled out by following steps explained in the :doc:`SMS essentials doc
+Clicking :guilabel:`Send SMS` reveals a separate page with a blank SMS template form, which can be filled out by following steps explained in the :doc:`SMS Marketing doc
-<../sms_marketing/essentials/sms_essentials>`.
+<../sms_marketing>`.

 At the top of the mailing list form is a series of smart buttons that display a variety of metrics related to the specific mailing list.
 When any of the smart buttons are clicked, a separate page is